 Brew Your Own Tea and Coffee

 Have you seen the price of coffee lately?!
-I recently redeemed a free reward for my birthday at Starbucks, and my peppermint mocha was just under $7.
+I recently redeemed a free reward for my birthday at Starbucks, and my peppermint mocha was $8.
 No special syrups or add-ons, just the mocha.
 That’s INSANE!

 To save money on your trip, bring your own coffee or hot tea.
 If you are road-tripping, a Jetboil is a great solution for boiling water to brew tea or coffee.
 If you are staying at a hotel, chances are free coffee and tea are served each morning; some might even serve hot drinks all day!
 And every Airbnb we’ve ever stayed at has had some sort of brewing station and complimentary beverages, but don’t rely on it.